Adamfarrow1/Smart-water-heater-controller/README.md

 # SD-SWHC
 Senior design project to create an app to control water heaters remotely.

+Developing using a Windows computer:

+Developing using a Macbook:

 VScode:
 - run npm install to install node_modules
 - use npx expo prebuild -p ios to create prebuild files for ios.